navidshaikh/testing-adb/windows_virtualbox.md

 export DOCKER_MACHINE_NAME=8606567
 ```

-- Details about the vagrant box is displayed as part of the output
+- Connection details for the `docker` daemon inside ADB are displayed after executing the vagrant adbinfo plugin

 - To test the client connection to `docker` daemon inside ADB: In the Vagrantfile, we have mapped host port `2379` to `docker` daemon port (2376) inside ADB, which means that you can access the daemon at (host machine) 127.0.0.1:2379.